Tmonster/Tmonster.github.io/drafts/Why-I-am-not-as-enthused-about-self-driving.md

 Kids are going to school without their parents in a self-driving car, seeing only a seat in front of them and none of the environment around them.
 All new infrastructure that is being built is being built so that it is easier to move self driving cars in and out of a parking lot.

 I hope in sharing this thought experiment, people can realize that self-driving cars will not fix that much.
-Rush hour traffic will still be a problem, and the general public, while initially pleased with self-driving cars, will still feel the effects of isolation and loneliness that comes form requiring a car to go anywhere.
+Rush hour traffic will still be a problem, and the general public, while initially pleased with self-driving cars, will still feel the effects of isolation, loneliness, and cost that comes form requiring a car to go anywhere.

 Self-driving cars will make driving safer, and I will not argue that point here.
 What I will argue, however, -- at the risk of sounding like someone who think abstinence means "safe sex" -- is that if less people are driving, then overall, driving is safer.
 Yes, this is a blog post about urban planning.
 Self-driving cars will not get cars off the road, so rush hour will still exist.
 People will still need to open an app on their phone to go anywhere.
 Eventually, the general public will get tired of this and want independence from self-driving cars back, and buy a car they can drive themselves again.